ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

                     algorithm can crop it to save space.
 This has no effect if the user selects a fixed column width.
                     (**Default** = `false`)
+* `display_size`: A tuple of two integers that defines the display size (num. of rows, num. of columns) that is available to print the table.
+                  It is used to crop the data depending on the value of the keyword `crop`.
+Notice that if a dimension is not positive, then it will be treated as unlimited.
+                  (**Default** = `displaysize(io)`)
 * `ellipsis_line_skip`: An integer defining how many lines will be skipped from showing the ellipsis that indicates the text was cropped. (**Default** = 0)